 NOTE: When using the LATCH attaching system to install a child restraint, please ensure that all seat belts not being used for occupant restraints are stowed and out of reach of children.
 It is recommended that before installing the child restraint, buckle the seat belt so the seat belt is tucked behind the child restraint and out of reach.
-If the buckled seat belt interferes with the child restraint installation, instead of tucking the seat belt behind the child restraint belt path and then buckle it.
+If the buckled seat belt interferes with the child restraint installation, instead of tucking the seat belt behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
 This should stow the seat belt out of the reach of an inquisitive child.
 Remind all children in the vehicle that the seat belts are not toys and should not be played with, and never leave your child unattended in the vehicle.